Bambang, Nueva Vizcaya: Etymology

 The name "Bambang" is an Isinay word meaning "to dig".
+The municipality is known for its salt springs at the Salinas Natural Monument.

 History

-Originally these places were inhabited by the Igorot and Panuypuyes (Aritao), the Ilongots (Dupax and Bambang), and the lgorot in the area west from the present native population of Dupax, Aritao, and Bambang came about by the inter-marriages of the tribes mentioned above.
+Bambang was originally inhabited by the Igorot and Panuypuyes (Aritao), the Ilongots (Dupax and Bambang), and the lgorot in the area west from the present native population of Dupax, Aritao, and Bambang came about by the inter-marriages of the tribes mentioned above and the merging of settlements by the Spanish.
+Bambang itself was officially recognized as a town by the Spanish on July 5, 1747.
+Located initially in the present-day village of San Fernando, it was moved to its present location in 1777.
+According to the town's history, the warring Ilongots and Igorots buried their weapons nearby a pit ("bang-bang") to symbolize the end of their tribal feuds, and so birthed the name of the town Bambang.